cuzfrog/WebDriverServ/README.md

 This is where this project comes in to hold driver instance in a standalone jvm.

 If you are doing something alike, go [A list of headless browsers](http://www.asad.pw/HeadlessBrowsers/), see if you have a better choice.

-An excellent web crawling library: [scala-scraper](https://github.com/ruippeixotog/scala-scraper) by ruippeixotog.
+And an excellent web crawling library: [scala-scraper](https://github.com/ruippeixotog/scala-scraper) by ruippeixotog.

 Current under development.